Preparing Idli batter in a mixer/blender

 - Next day, mix up again and check for salt.
 The batter should be mildly sour.

-- Grease the idli plates, and pour the batter into the moulds.
+- Grease the idli plates, and pour the batter into the molds.
 Steam them in the idli cooker for about 12 minutes.

-- Check the idli for doneness, let it rest for a minute or two in the mould.
+- Check the idli for doneness, let it rest for a minute or two in the mold.
 Scoop the idlis out using a sharp spoon and serve with any chutney or Sambar.